ministryofjustice/hmpps-manage-supervisions/doc/adr/0012-provide-an-audit-trail-via-logging.md

 * Who completed transactions
 * Who added/removed data

-NDelius keeps a history of read and write actions taken through its UI, but not for its API.
-API clients are responsible for recording of actions taken by their users.
+NDelius keeps a history of read and write actions taken through its UI.
+The Delius API (which manages writing data into NDelius) records audit information automatically, but the read APIs in Community API do not.
+Community API clients are responsible for recording of read actions taken by their users.

 HTTP-level logging is handled upstream by Cloud Platform, and user authentication actions are recorded by HMPPS Auth.